+Bonding at the perovskite-fluorite interface: density functional theory calculations.
 The experimentally observed creation of a pure Zr layer at the interface was incorporated in simple density functional theory (DFT) models of the local structure.
-These consisted of an 11 layer LaAlO3 block, terminated with a LaO layer at both ends, and an O2-terminated fluorite block with 16 O2 layers, and 15 cation layers, the outer two layers composed of Zr and all others Ce (representing disordered La0.5Zr0.5O1.75) (Fig. S18).
+These consisted of an 11 layer LaAlO3 block, terminated with a LaO layer at both ends, and an O2-terminated fluorite block with 16 O2 layers, and 15 cation layers, the outer two layers composed of Zr and all others Ce (representing disordered La0.5Zr0.5O1.75) (Supplementary Fig. 18).
 In this way, we approximate the observed modulation in composition.
 The lateral dimensions correspond to a √2×√2 perovskite cell in the ab plane so each cation layer contains two cations throughout, the defect-free fluorite anion layers contain four oxide ions, with three oxygen vacancies included in the (Ce, Zr)O2 fluorite block.
-Five such models, differing in the location of oxide ion vacancies, were constructed and relaxed using DFT (Supplementary Data S1).
-In the lowest energy DFT structure, the La cations in the terminal LaO perovskite layer I have eleven-fold coordination: the distance from this layer to the next LaO perovskite layer III is larger than in a bulk perovskite, whereas the I-2 spacing to the first fluorite cation layer is smaller than in a bulk fluorite (Fig. 4a, Fig. S20a, b, Table S1-S3).
-The computed local oxygen coordination of Zr in the interface layer 2 is different from that of both fluorite and perovskite, with six and seven coordinate environments (Fig. 4b, Fig. S20c, d) resembling the Zr bonding in ordered defect fluorite Zr3Y4O1233 and monoclinic ZrO234 respectively (Fig. S19).
-Bond valence sums (BVS) of 3.79 and 3.78 for the interfacial Zr ions (Table S4, S5) confirm that the reconstruction can produce chemically reasonable cation environments at the interface (Zr in monoclinic ZrO2 modelled with the same DFT method has a BVS of 3.77).
+Five such models, differing in the location of oxide ion vacancies, were constructed and relaxed using DFT (Supplementary Data 1).
+In the lowest energy DFT structure, the La cations in the terminal LaO perovskite layer I have eleven-fold coordination: the distance from this layer to the next LaO perovskite layer III is larger than in a bulk perovskite, whereas the I-2 spacing to the first fluorite cation layer is smaller than in a bulk fluorite (Fig. 4a, Supplementary Fig. 20, Supplementary Tables 1-3).
+The computed local oxygen coordination of Zr in the interface layer 2 is different from that of both fluorite and perovskite, with six and seven coordinate environments (Fig. 4b, Supplementary Fig. 20) resembling the Zr bonding in ordered defect fluorite Zr3Y4O1233 and monoclinic ZrO234 respectively (Supplementary Fig. 19).
+Bond valence sums (BVS) of 3.79 and 3.78 for the interfacial Zr ions (Supplementary Tables 4, 5) confirm that the reconstruction can produce chemically reasonable cation environments at the interface (Zr in monoclinic ZrO2 modelled with the same DFT method has a BVS of 3.77).
 Anion layers 1 and 3 contain seven oxide ions in total, giving a local stoichiometry of ZrO1.75 in layers 1-3 in accordance with that of the experimental system (Ln0.5Zr0.5O1.75).
-Anion layers 1 and 3 show some structural disruption (Fig. 4b) as one oxide ion is located closer to Zr cation layer 2 than to either anion layer (Fig. S20e), suggesting that the abrupt distinction between cation and anion layers characteristic of the fluorite breaks down at the interface with perovskite, itself characterised by mixed cation-anion BO2 and AO layers, while generating appropriate coordination environments for Zr.
+Anion layers 1 and 3 show some structural disruption (Fig. 4b) as one oxide ion is located closer to Zr cation layer 2 than to either anion layer (Supplementary Fig. 20), suggesting that the abrupt distinction between cation and anion layers characteristic of the fluorite breaks down at the interface with perovskite, itself characterised by mixed cation-anion BO2 and AO layers, while generating appropriate coordination environments for Zr.